oracle-livelabs/adb/shared/adb-application-migration/translate-postgre-sql-statements-to-oracle-sql/translate-postgre-sql-statements-to-oracle-sql.md

 - You have performed the previous lab on provisioning an Oracle Autonomous Database instance.
 - You are logged in as the ADMIN user or have EXECUTE privilege on the `DBMS_CLOUD_MIGRATION` package.
+- You are connected to your Autonomous Database using SQL Worksheet.

 ## Task 1: Connect with the SQL Worksheet

 To complete the subsequent tasks you need connect to your Autonomous Database using SQL Worksheet.

-1. Navigate to your SQL worksheet.
+1. Navigate to your SQL Worksheet and login with your credentials.

 ## Task 2: Use the `DBMS_CLOUD_MIGRATION.MIGRATE_SQL` Procedure to Translate a PostgreSQL statement to Oracle SQL